skycoin/services/otc/README.md

 ```
 {
-	"address": "...skycoin address...",
 	"drop_address": "...",
 	"drop_currency": "..."
 }
 ```

-* `address` is the user's skycoin address where skycoin will be sent
 * `drop_address` denotes the address they want the status of
 * `drop_currency` denotes the currency of the address they want the status of